Skip to content

 Cool Wash or Dry Clean

-Our linens can be dry cleaned, hand or machine washed on a delicate cycle only.
-Be sure to use mild detergent.
+Our linens can be dry cleaned or hand washed.
+Be sure to use delicate detergent.
 We recommend using cold water with similar colours for best results.
 Cold water will also help to avoid colours fading.
+If you trust your machine, some linens can be washed on a delicate cycle only.

 Iron or Steam